Riemann-Silberstein geometric phase in 4D polarization space

-In this work, we extend the polarization space from 2D to 4D and investigate the geometric phase emerging from SU(4) evolution of the complete electromagnetic polarization.
-We identify a new class of geometric phase—the RS phase, which is governed by the hybrid electric-magnetic polarization, in contrast to the conventional PB phase associated with the individual electric (magnetic) polarization.
-The complementary nature of the RS and PB phases enables a geometric description of the phase shifts induced by light transmission and reflection at interfaces.
-Leveraging this dual-phase mechanism, we propose and demonstrate RS metasurfaces that can achieve high-dimensional wavefront manipulation, generating up to twelve distinct output wavefronts under the normal incidence of a plane wave with switchable 4D polarization.
+In this work, we expand the geometric phase paradigm from the 2D polarization space to the 4D polarization space.
+We identify a new class of geometric phase, the RS phase, which can emerge in general electromagnetic waves and is governed by the hybrid electric-magnetic polarization, in contrast to the conventional PB phase associated with individual electric (magnetic) polarization.
+The RS and PB phases complement each other, and together enable a high-dimensional geometric framework for light propagation across general interfaces.
+This framework reveals a hidden geometric nature of the phase shifts due to light transmission and reflection at interfaces, a classical phenomenon governed by Fresnel equations.
+We experimentally demonstrate the RS phase and verify the framework at microwave frequencies using metasurfaces, which gives rise to high-dimensional wavefront deflection that cannot \textcolor{black}{be achieved} in conventional metasurface systems.
+The results provide new insights into light-matter interactions at interfaces and expand the toolkit for exploring geometric and topological properties of light.